shlomi-afergan/KMean/README.md

 • Case of ’Jacobi’: The first line will be the eigenvalues, second line onward will be the corresponding eigenvectors (printed as columns).
 • Else: output the required matrix separated by a comma, such that each row is in a line of its own.

+(a) goal (enum): Can get the following values:
+    i. wam: Calculate
+    ii. ddg: